carla-simulator/carla/Docs/build_linux_ue5.md

 ## Set up the environment

 This guide details how to build CARLA from source on Linux with Unreal Engine 5.5.
+If you are building CARLA for the first time, ensure that you **link your GitHub account to Epic Games** by following [this guide](https://www.unrealengine.com/en-US/ue-on-github).

 Clone the `ue5-dev` branch of CARLA on your local machine: